Bhupendra-Giradkar/PhotoFolio/README.md

 The firebase API would look like this:
 - albums To store all the albums
 - images To store all the images associated with a particular album

+##  Getting Started
+-  Fork the Project in your Repository.
+-  Clone the Forked Repository in your Local System.
+-  Run 'npm install'.
+-  Run 'npm start'.
+-  Enjoy :)

+For any issues related to the project, raise an ISSUE in the respective Repository.